zeroc-ice/ice/cpp/install/vc71/doc/README.txt

 The Python demos are in the demopy directory.

-You need Python 2.4 or later to run the demos.
-A binary installer for Python 2.4 can be downloaded from:
+You need Python 2.4.2 to run the demos.
+A binary installer for Python can be downloaded from:

 http://www.python.org/download